Robots, video games, sci-fi: The perfect VR film for geeks

 That's no small feat for a 40-odd-minute piece you watch via a headset on your face.
 It's possibly the longest VR movie released since the format ignited about three years ago.

-"Miyubi" is winning over a crucial audience for VR: the filmmaker crowd at Sundance, where it premiered on Friday.
+"Miyubi" is winning over a crucial audience for VR: the filmmaker crowd at the Sundance Film Festival, where it premiered on Friday.
 That influential group will be critical to getting liftoff for virtual reality, which uses motion-sensitive headsets to make viewers feel like they're in the middle of the action.
 VR's already one of the buzziest tech areas thanks to mega investments from the likes of Facebook, Samsung and Google, but critics argue it needs more content to draw in mainstream audiences.

 Just as Pokemon Go helped clue consumers into what VR cousin augmented reality is all about, virtual reality needs a killer app -- plus reams of good movies, shows and games to dive into.
 That's where Hollywood comes in.